nhvd3500111/Face-Mask-Detection-2/README.md

 # Face-Mask-Detection-2
 Face Mask Detection using OpenCV and Tensorflow/Keras.
 Dataset from https://www.kaggle.com/datasets/andrewmvd/face-mask-detection

-Creation of a Model that recieves a picture and performs multi class classification (idientifies whether a person wears a mask properly, wears a mask the wrong way or doe snot wear a mask at all)
+Creation of a Model that recieves a picture and performs multi class classification (idientifies whether a person wears a mask properly, wears a mask the wrong way or does not wear a mask at all)

 ***IMPORTANT***
 -----------------------